Harutsu/C.C/README.md

-# C.C
+# super-super-heroku-bot
-Best Waifu EVER
+Bot using heroku, 24/7!